-by Helen Stephens Helen Stephens
+by Helen Stephens

 Made is an 8 year old female cocker spaniel.
 She presented in a very sick state which had come on very suddenly.
 She was seen as emergency appointment at 11pm